What to Wear for a Family Photo Shoot

 How Should You Style Your Hair?

 Instead, go for a more natural, styled look.
-Loose curls, soft waves, or neatly tied hairstyles tend to work better and photograph beautifully.
-Remember, movement in your hair can look great in outdoor settings—so let it flow, just don’t overdo the volume.
+Loose curls, soft waves, or neatly tied hairstyles work better and photograph beautifully.
+Remember, movement in your hair can look great in outdoor settings, so let it flow, but don’t overdo the volume.

 The Best Outfit?
 Being Yourself and Having Fun

-Your family photo shoot is an opportunity to create lasting memories, and the right outfits will help bring that vision to life.
-With these family photoshoot outfit ideas, you’ll be well on your way to a gallery-worthy photo collection.
+Your family photo shoot is an opportunity to create lasting memories; the right outfits will help bring that vision to life.
+With these family photoshoot outfit ideas, you’ll be on your way to a gallery-worthy photo collection.
 To sum up:

 Be authentic—wear clothes that reflect who you are.